Skip to content

 Chāndogya Upaniṣad

 The Chāndogyopaniṣad of the Sāma Veda is one of the largest and most significant Upaniṣads.
-Its ten chapters contain many of the most important teachings of Vedānta, including the instruction of Śvetaketu by his father Uddālaka Āruṇi — the sublime “tat tvam asi” (that thou art) — and the dialogue between Nārada and Sanatkumāra on the ascent of knowledge.
+Its ten chapters contain the instruction of Śvetaketu by his father Uddālaka Āruṇi - the sublime “tat tvam asi” - and countless foundational teachings.
+Read the full study →

 Bṛhadāraṇyaka Upaniṣad

-The Bṛhadāraṇyaka Upaniṣad (“great forest Upaniṣad”) of the Śukla Yajur Veda is the most extensive of all Upaniṣads.
-It contains Yājñavalkya’s dialogues with his wife Maitreyī and with the scholar-king Janaka, the great teaching on the Self as “neti, neti” (not this, not this), and the mahāvākya “ahaṃ brahmāsmi” (I am Brahman).
+The Bṛhadāraṇyaka Upaniṣad (“great forest Upaniṣad”) is the most extensive of all Upaniṣads.
+It contains Yājñavalkya’s dialogues with Maitreyī and Janaka, the teaching “neti, neti,” and the mahāvākya “ahaṃ brahmāsmi.”
+Read the full study →

 Śvetāśvatara Upaniṣad